In 2018, a national survey listed the U.S. States based on bullying frequency.

-Anyone witnessing or experiencing bullying needs to take the necessary steps to stop it.
+Anyone witnessing or experiencing bullying must take the necessary steps to stop it.
 Depending on the situation, the bully could be a dangerous perpetrator and needs to be reported to the proper authorities.
 Reporting bullying is the best method of prevention.
 Getting a professional involved can help stop bullying behavior.

 The advent of technology and social media has opened different platforms for bullying.
 Cyberbullies are less direct with their actions; they generally surprise close friends, neighbors, or family members when their bullying acts are exposed.
 They attempt to gain false trust or develop a friendship with the intent to harm the other person.

-Past years of comparable cyberbullying statistics:
+Past years of comparable cyber bullying statistics:

 In most cases, cyberbullies target easy prey.
-The definition of cyberbullying is when the bully repeatedly, with intent, threatens or harasses a person online, via a cell phone or another electronic device.
+The definition of cyberbullying is when the bully repeatedly, with intent, threatens or harasses a person online via a cell phone or another electronic device.

 A university survey taken in 2017 reported the following cyberbullying statistics facts about middle and high school students: